-(c) The Current Interest Bonds maturing on or after March 1, 2027, are subject to redemption prior to maturity at the option of the District, in whole or from time-to-time in part, on March 1, 2026, or on any date thereafter, at a price equal to the par value thereof plus accrued interest from the most recent Interest Payment Date to the date fixed for redemption.
+(c) The Bonds maturing on or after March 1, 2028, are subject to redemption prior to maturity at the option of the District, in whole or from time-to- time in part, on March 1, 2027, or on any date thereafter, at a price equal to the par value thereof plus accrued interest from the most recent Interest Payment Date (as defined herein) to the date fixed for redemption.
 The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein.
-The Premium Compound Interest Bonds are not subject to redemption prior to maturity.
 See "THE BONDS-Redemption Provisions."